RyanKarl/cse-20289-sp18-assignments/homework02/README.md

 1. How you checked and handled having no arguments.

 	To check this, I used an "if" statement.
-I used "[", which is symbolically linked to "test" to determine if the number of arguements was equal to zero.
+I used "[", which is symbolically linked to "test" to determine if the number of arguments was equal to zero.
 Note that the variable "$#" is set to the number of parameters the script is called with by default, and by using the "-eq" flag to test for equality with the value "0" the statement will return either "true" or "false".
 	If this returns "false" we continue through the script, but if this returns "true", we use the